-As I mentioned before, SBA loans are among the best financing options available for small business owners.
-SBA Loans come with relatively low interest rates and long repayment terms.
+SBA loans are among the best financing options available for small business owners.
+They come with relatively low-interest rates and long repayment terms.
 SBA loans offer a financing option to small businesses after other options haven’t panned out.
 However, many people still get denied an SBA loan.
 This article discusses why you may be denied an SBA Loan.

 SBA loans are not for every small business owner.
 Bank lenders are selective and end up denying hundreds of applications.
-According to Biz2Credit Small Business Lending Index™ (May 2018 figures), big banks approve roughly 25.9% of SBA Loans.
-However, this approval rate has increased from a rate of 8.9 percent as documented in 2011 by Biz2Credit Small Business Lending Index™.
-Among regional and community banks, the approval rate is 49.4 percent according to the same May figures.
+Large lenders approve roughly 25 percent of SBA Loans.
+Among regional and community banks, the approval rate is around 49 percent.

-The feeling of rejection can sting for the time being, but know that 50.0 percent of all applicants are not approved.
+The feeling of rejection can sting for the time being, but know that nearly 50 percent of all applicants are not approved.
 With that knowledge, small business owners should understand why the denial letter was sent.
-Use this time to address application weaknesses prior to searching for other business financing options.
-Lastly, remember that although you have been denied once, there are other SBA bank lenders and SBA non-bank lenders who may approve the loan.
+Knowing these things, use this time to address application weaknesses prior to searching for other business financing options.
+Lastly, remember that although you were denied once, there are other SBA bank lenders and SBA non-bank lenders who may approve the loan.
 Do not let the sting linger.
 Move on and try again.

-With the feeling of rejection, small business owners should understand the why behind not being approved.
-Over the past three years, I have seen four common reasons as to why borrowers are disqualified for SBA loans.
+With the feeling of rejection, small business owners should understand the “why” behind the denial.
+Over the past three years, I have seen four common reasons why borrowers get disqualified for SBA loans.

 1. Lack of Collateral

 The SBA requires collateral as security on most, if not all, SBA loans.
-Reason being, secure assets like real estate and equipment are of value to the SBA lender because a lender can easily sell, to satisfy debt balance should the guarantor of the loan default.
+The reason is, secure assets like real estate and equipment are of value to the SBA lender.
+This is because a lender can easily sell these to satisfy the debt balance should the guarantor of the loan default.
 For instance, when a home buyer applies for a conventional mortgage, the home acts as collateral in case of default.

-There are very few instances where 100% financing is approved without collateral.
-According to the SBA, “the SBA will generally not decline a loan when inadequacy of collateral is the only unfavorable factor.”
-In other words, a small business owner may not be rejected on the sole basis of not having sufficient collateral.
+There are very few instances where approval of 100% financing occurs without collateral.
+According to the SBA, “the SBA will generally not decline a loan when the inadequacy of collateral is the only unfavorable factor.”
+In other words, the rejections of a small business owner may not be on the sole basis of insufficient collateral.

 2. Lack of Strong Cash Flows